phjkoch/NTDisconn/README.md

 This is a test lesion when used correctly like: python Create_NT_Disconn.py Test Test_MNI_lesion.nii.gz output_test

-Creates the individual Neurotransmitter network damage like follows:
+Creates the individual Neurotransmitter network damage: